A Retirement Gift for Women Who are Solo Agers

 Wall Street Journal Best Books of 2018 on Aging Well

-#1 Best Seller in Aging, Aging Parents, Gerontology, Volunteer Work, Budgeting & Money Management, Almanacs & Yearbooks, and Eldercare
+#1 Best Seller in Aging, Aging Parents, Gerontology, Volunteer Work, Budgeting & Money Management, Almanacs & Yearbooks, Eldercare, Retirement Planning , Parenting & Relationships, and Reference

 American Baby boomers are aging and fifteen million of them are childfree.
 Who will take care of them as they retire?
 Unprecedented in U.S. history, this demographic is creating challenges for these individuals as well as for society.